IABTechLab/uid2docs/docs/guides/integration-javascript-client-side.md

 It indicates that the DII has been opted out of UID2 and no identity/token should be generated for it.
 While the UID2 SDK for JavaScript will respect the opt out preference and not generate UID2 tokens even if you call any of the `setIdentity` method calls with DII again, optionally, you might want to avoid making such calls repeatedly.

-The following code snippet demonstrates how you might integrate with the UID2 SDK for JavaScript for the three scenarios above:

-1. starting with no token
-2. reusing/refreshing any existing UID2 token if found
+The following code snippet demonstrates how you might integrate with the UID2 SDK for JavaScript for the two scenarios above&#8212;starting with no token as well as reusing/refreshing any existing UID2 token if found.
-3. detect if the DII has opted out of UID2 and no token will ever be generated for it

 ```js
 <script async src="{{ UID2_JS_SDK_URL }}"></script>